otherworldly94b/my_battleships_game/README.md

 The Board class stores the board size, the amount of ships, the placement of the ships, the guesses against that board, the board type and the player's name.

 The class also has methods to assist in the gameplay such as a "print" method to print out the boards, a "guess" method to add the guess to the board and an add_ships method to add the ships to the board.

+### Testing

+I have manually tested this project by doing the following:

+- Passed the code through a PEP8 linter and confirmed there are no problems.

 ## Game Flow